farabi/GitHubClient/README.md

 ## Design patterns

-- The application was done according to MVVM architecture in combination with coordinator pattern for navigation screens.
+- The application was done according to MVVM architecture.
+- Coordinator pattern for screens navigation.
+[More info](https://medium.com/@saad.eloulladi/ios-coordinator-pattern-in-swift-39a15aa3b01b)

 <aside class="notice">
-I preferred MVVM over VIPER or VIP due to the reactive nature of the search feature, and  also for the the project size.
+ℹ️ I preferred MVVM over VIPER or VIP due to the reactive nature of the search feature, and  also for the the project size.
 </aside>

 ## CocoaPods